 Type 2: AI Processing of Source Text (Future Technology)

 The second type is what the phrase “automated item generation” more likely brings to mind: upload a textbook or similar source to some software, and it spits back drafts of test questions.
 For example, see this article by von Davier (2019).
 This technology is still cutting edge and working through issues.
 For example, how do you automatically come up with quality, plausible distractors for a multiple choice item?
 This might be automated in some cases like mathematics, but in most cases the knowledge of plausibility lies with content matter expertise.
 Moreover, this approach is certainly not accessible for the typical educator.
+It is currently in use, but by massive organizations that spend millions of dollars.

 How Can I Implement Automated Item Generation?

 AIG has been used the large testing companies for years, but is no longer limited to their domain.
 It is now available off the shelf as part of ASC’s nextgen assessment platform, Ada.
 Best of all, that component is available at the free subscription level, all you need to do is register with a valid email address.
-Click here to sign up.

 Ada provides a clean, intuitive interface to implement Type 1 AIG, in a way that is accessible to all organizations.
 Develop your item templates, insert dynamic fields, and then export the results to review then implement in an item banking system, which is also available for free in Ada.